uadmin/uadmin-docs/api/basic_functions.rst

 ------------------
 `Back To Top`_

-Type:

 .. code-block:: go

-    bool
+    // Type: bool
+    var ServerReady = false

+ServerReady is a variable that is set to true once the server is ready to use.

 uadmin.StartServer
 ------------------
 `Back To Top`_

+.. code-block:: go

+    func StartServer()

 StartServer is the process of activating a uAdmin server using a localhost IP or an apache.

-Function:

-.. code-block:: go

-    func()

 Used in the tutorial: